Today’s announcement that Labour will freeze household energy bills if they win the next election has the energy companies up in arms.

 Take Channel 4 News for example.
 They come over as being more down-to-earth, edgy and left-of-field than the BBC or Sky.
 If anyone is going to speak truth to the power companies it would be them.
 So how did they do?

-Below is a rough-and-ready transcript of this evening’s Channel 4 News coverage of the disagreement between Labour and the Energy Companies, with my own thoughts as the debate unfolded inset in blue.
+Below is a rough-and-ready transcript of this evening’s Channel 4 News coverage of the disagreement between Labour and the Energy Companies, with my own thoughts as the debate unfolded in brackets below.

-KRISHNAN GURU-MURTHY: It’s a big gamble.
-Ed Miliband says that if Labour wins the 2015 election it will freeze energy bills until 2017.
+KRISHNAN GURU-MURTHY: “So, it’s a big gamble.
+Ed Miliband says that, if Labour wins the 2015 election, it will freeze energy bills until the beginning of 2017.
 Perhaps predictably, the energy companies, who also face being broken up by Labour, are united in criticism of the move.
+Well our Business Correspondent, Siobhan Kennedy, is here.
+So how will Labour do it?”

-SIOBHAN: Labour says that the energy firms should be able to absorb the freeze because of the massive profits they’ve made in recent years.
+SIOBHAN KENNEDY: “Well what they’re going to do Krish is put in place legislation that will basically make it illegal for energy firms to raise their prices any time during the 20 months from May 2015 to December 2017.
+Now Labour says that the energy firms should be able to absorb that freeze because of the massive profits they’ve made in recent years.
 They certainly hope it will be popular with voters, but it wasn’t popular, of course, with the energy companies themselves today.
+Here’s a snapshot of what a couple of them said.
 One said it would mean that there won’t be any investment now in new power stations and infrastructure.
-Another said it would lead to unsustainable loss-making retail businesses.
+Another said it would lead to unsustainable loss-making retail businesses.”

 CUE ANIMATED GRAPHIC showing the constituents of the average household energy bill.